 Bullet-point summaries

-short explanatory texts
+Short explanatory texts

-automatically generated flashcards
+Automatically generated flashcards

-compact reviews at the end of a module
+Compact repetitions at the end of a module

-This makes complex knowledge understandable without you, as the course creator, having to manually prepare everything.
+This makes complex knowledge understandable without you as the course creator having to manually prepare everything.

 5. Automated evaluation of learning progress

-The advantages for trainers and course authors:
+The benefits for instructors and course authors:

-👍 Identifying further training needs
+👍 Determining further training needs

 1. AI does not make strategic decisions.